neftyIT/mcbot/README.md

 ### Prerequisites
 - **Minecraft server**: A running Minecraft server to connect the bot to or you can use the 'server.jar' in the 'newmcworld' directory to create a new world.
 - **Discord Bot**: A Discord bot token to manage the server, a Discord server to add the bot to and a channel to type the commands to.
+- **Java OpenJDK 21**: Currently we are using Java 21 to run the Minecraft server. #Will need to test other Java Version

 ### Installation
 1. Clone this repository: